lightningames/pylnbits/README.md

 # lnbitsbot

-starter template for running bots based off of lnbits
+starter template for running bots based off of lnbits.com or your own install.
+To set up your own install fast see:  https://www.youtube.com/watch?v=AzIPVmCIVAw

-Just my quick and dirty setup using lnbits as the backend for a python TG bot that can:
+Just my quick and dirty outline using lnbits as the backend for a python TG bot that can:

 - create a wallet on lnbits tied to a TG username